List of Tamil films of 2009

-Prior to the amendment of Tamil Nadu Entertainments Tax Act 1939 on 22 July 2006, Gross was 115 per cent of Nett for all films.
-Post-amendment, Gross equalled Nett for films with pure Tamil titles.
+Prior to the amendment of Tamil Nadu Entertainments Tax Act 1939 on 22 July 2006, gross was 115 per cent of net for all films.
+Post-amendment, gross equalled net for films with pure Tamil titles.
 Commercial Taxes Department disclosed ₹13.18 crore in entertainment tax revenue for the year.
-Producer Dhananjayan reports in his publication The Art & Business Of Cinema that the box office generated ₹525 crore in domestic nett against investment of ₹650 crore.
+Producer Dhananjayan reports in his publication The Art & Business Of Cinema that the box office generated ₹525 crore in domestic net against an investment of ₹650 crore.

-The following is a list of films produced in the Tamil cinema in India that released in 2009.
+The following is a list of films produced in the Tamil cinema in India that were released in 2009.

+Box office collection

 2009 releases

 The following is a list of films produced in the Tamil film industry in India, which were released theatrically in 2009.
 They are presented in order of their release dates..